luyanfei/kind-file-manager/README.md

 upload_root=/tmp
 upload_size_limit=5242880
 ```
-If you have added dependency in pom.xml, then kink editor is ok to be use in jsp file.
+If you have added dependency in pom.xml, then kind editor is ok to be use in jsp file.
 Add these code in jsp file (in root of the web content):
 ```
 	<link rel="stylesheet" href="kindeditor/themes/default/default.css" />
 	<link rel="stylesheet" href="kindeditor/plugins/code/prettify.css" />